vinistock/loupe/README.md

 # Guava

-Guava is an experimental test framework built with Ractors using [Minitest](https://github.com/seattlerb/minitest) inspired assertions.
+Guava is an experimental test framework built with Ractors for parallel execution using [Minitest](https://github.com/seattlerb/minitest) inspired assertions.

 ## Installation